A Biased Graph Neural Network Sampler with Near-Optimal Regret: Towards a More Meaningful Notion of Regret

+To address the limitations of the BanditSampler, we need a new notion of regret and the corresponding reward upon which it is based.
+In this section we motivate a new biased reward function, interpret the resulting regret that emerges, and then conclude by linking with the GCN training dynamics.

-\section{Rethinking the Reward}
+\subsection{Rethinking the Reward}

-Consider the bias-variance decomposition of the approximation error:
+Consider the following bias-variance decomposition of approximation error:

-Denote the first term on the r.h.s~as $ \Bias(\muhbl_{v,t}) $.
-Prior work has emphasized the enforcement of zero bias as the starting point when constructing samplers; however, we will now argue that a broader estimators that introduce bias should be reconsidered for the following reasons: (i) Zero bias itself may not be especially necessary given that even an unbiased $ \muhbl_{v,t} $ will become biased for approximating $ \hb_{v,t}^{(l+1)} $ once it is passed through the non-linear activation function. (ii) BanditSampler only tackles the variance reduction after enforcing zero bias in the bias-variance trade-off.
-However, it is not clear that the optimal approximation error must always be achieved via a zero bias estimator, i.e., designing the reward to minimize the approximation error in aggregate could potentially perform better, even if the estimator involved is biased. (iii) Enforcing a unbiased estimator induces other additional complications.
-For example, the reward can become numerically unstable and hard to bound in the case of a non-oblivious adversary (e.g., we were unable to find any non-trivial bound of unbiased rewards).
+Prior work has emphasized the enforcement of zero bias as the starting point when constructing samplers; however, we will now argue that broader estimators that \emph{do} introduce bias should be reconsidered for the following reasons: (i) Zero bias itself may not be especially necessary given that even an unbiased $ \muhbl_{v,t} $ will become biased for approximating $ \hb_{v,t}^{(l+1)} $ once it is passed through the non-linear activation function. (ii) BanditSampler only tackles the variance reduction after enforcing zero bias in the bias-variance trade-off.
+However, it is not clear that the optimal approximation error must always be achieved via a zero bias estimator, i.e., designing the reward to minimize the approximation error in aggregate could potentially perform better, even if the estimator involved is biased. (iii) Enforcing a unbiased estimator induces other additional complications: the reward can become numerically unstable and hard to bound in the case of a non-oblivious adversary.
 And as previously argued, meaningful theoretical analysis must account for optimization dynamics that fall under the non-oblivious setting.

-Consequently, to address these drawbacks, we propose to trade variance with bias by adopting the biased estimator:
+Consequently, to address these drawbacks, we propose to trade variance with bias by adopting the biased estimator: $ \muhbl_{v,t} = \frac{\Dv}{\kk} \sum_{i\in\Ns} \zbl_{i,t} $ and redefine the reward: